 This role involved many joint partnerships and programmes delivered in collaboration with a variety of internal NGO’s, Government funded programmes and partnerships with international organisations.
 Elaine has travelled to over 40 countries and delivered workshops and speaking engagements in over 20 countries.

 Elaine understands the complexities and demands of working cross-culturally and in diverse organisations.

 Apart from her day to day management role, Elaine is responsible for the delivery of the GEW campaign across the UK.

-Dr Christopher Haley is Head of New Technology & Startup Research at NESTA, the innovation foundation.
-He leads NESTA’s research interests into how startups and new technologies can drive economic growth, and what this means for businesses, intermediaries and for the government.
+Before joining the World Bank, Dr Chris Haley was Head of New Technology & Startup Research at NESTA, the innovation foundation.
+He led NESTA’s research interests into how startups and new technologies can drive economic growth, and what this means for businesses, intermediaries and for the government.

 Prior to joining NESTA, Chris worked for several years at Imperial Innovations (now part of IP Group), the technology commercialisation and investment company of Imperial College London.
 His role there focused on assessing emerging technologies and early stage investment opportunities, with particular attention to cleantech.

 Following this, he spent two years within Imperial College itself, developing and managing the institution’s strategy for enterprise, technology transfer and translation.
 Chris has a first class degree in Natural Sciences from the University of Cambridge, a PhD in History & Philosophy of Science, and a postgraduate diploma in strategy and innovation from Saïd Business School, University of Oxford.

 He has advisory roles with the APPG for Entrepreneurship, the UK Intellectual Property Office, the Enterprise Research Centre, the ScaleUp Institute and Startup Olé, and is a ‘Startup Europe’ Ambassador.